-Functional dyspepsia (dis-PEP-see-uh) is a term for recurring signs and symptoms of indigestion that have no obvious cause.
-Functional dyspepsia is also called nonulcer stomach pain or nonulcer dyspepsia.
+Functional dyspepsia (dis-PEP-see-uh) is a term for recurring symptoms of an upset stomach that have no obvious cause.
+Functional dyspepsia also is called nonulcer dyspepsia.

 When to see a doctor